 Argentine ants are not picky when it comes to what they eat.
 They are omnivores and eat a varied diet of meats, sweets, oils, and fats.
 Their favorite food source is the honeydew that is produced by aphids and mealybugs.
 Argentine ants are efficient foragers and travel together in trails, dropping pieces of food as they go; this habit helps to ensure that they don’t go back to forage for food in an area that they have already visited.

 There are many things you can do around your property and home to help prevent and control an Argentine ant infestation.
 Trim trees and shrubs away from the outside walls of your home and seal openings that are found around utility wires, lines, and pipes that are going into your house.
 Make sure to seal cracks and other openings found in the exterior walls and foundation of your home.
 Argentine ants are drawn to moisture, so reduce excess moisture around your home by fixing leaky outdoor fixtures.
 Make sure that gutters are cleaned-out so they can effectively direct water away from your home as well.
 To help prevent these ants from being attracted to your property, it is also important to make sure that garbage being stored outside is kept in containers with locking lids until trash pick-up day.

 Professional Argentine ant control

-The ant control professionals at Quik-Kill Pest Eliminators have the training, skill, and equipment required to eliminate the entire colony of Argentine ants invading your home and/or property no matter how massive it may be.
-Our technicians have experience dealing with Argentine ants and can get rid of them by performing a full perimeter treatment, or other treatment measures, around your home through our comprehensive Home Guardian℠ Service.
+The ant control professionals at Quik-Kill Pest Eliminators have the training, skill, and equipment required to eliminate the entire colony of Argentine ants invading your home or commercial property no matter how massive it may be.
+Our technicians have experience dealing with Argentine ants and can get rid of them by performing a full perimeter treatment or other treatment measures around your home through our comprehensive Home Guardian℠ Service.
 For more information about ridding your property of Argentine ants through our very safe and effective ant control services, give us a call today!